thaibo/REA/README.md

 The AMI used to deploy is a free centOS 7 image from the aws market place.
 We could have used a more secure AMI, perhaps a hardened version from another source which would have costed money to use.
-Another alternative is to harden the AMI ourselves using "packer" which allows you to perform changes to the original AMI e.g. welcome notes, ssh config changes to disable password authenitcation, root login, configure firewall/IPtables etc. Then creates a new AMI which is pushed your EC2 console.
+Another alternative is to harden the AMI ourselves using "packer" which allows you to perform changes to the original AMI e.g. welcome notes, ssh config changes to disable password authenitcation, disable root login, configure firewall/IPtables etc. Then creates a new AMI which is pushed your EC2 console.
+From the new hardened AMI created, we can use this AMI-id in our terraform template and deploy the EC2 instance.

 ## Built With